 ¡Eso ya no vuelve más!”

 Sisters Balbina (Rosa and Maria) acted in the Stella di Roma, in Corrientes and Uruguay, known as El baile de Pepin.
-It was the first dance house which was established in the center and the most famous doe to the attraction exerted by the Balbina sisters.
-This house was one of those that adopted the system of covering the organito with a mattress, so that the sound couldn’t be heard at the street and reach the ears of the police authority.
+It was the first dance house which was established in the center and the most famous due to the attraction exerted by the Balbina sisters.
+This house was one of those that adopted the system of covering the organito with a mattress so that the sound couldn’t be heard in the street and reach the ears of the police authority.

 Mariano, mentioned by “Viejo Tanguero” (1913) as a regular of “Scudo de Italia”.
 He was one of those which popularity was earned thanks to the correctness of his dance.
 The tango lovers stopped dancing and made a circle to watch hind dancing, to admire and applaud the difficult execution of figures invented by him and that no one else could imitate.
 He owned a large commercial establishment that was located on the street Sarmiento and Carlos Pellegrini.

-Pancho Panelo, he belongs to the category of rich dancers.
+Pancho Panelo belongs to the category of rich dancers.
 Domingo Greco told that this man had so much serenity to dance, and did it with a glass of champagne in his head without spilling a single drop of liquid.